 Back to research groups

-Self-organization is a defining feature of living systems and entails complex interplay between molecular, cellular and mechanical signals across various spatio-temporal scales.
+Self-organisation is a defining feature of living systems and entails complex interplay between molecular, cellular and mechanical signals across various spatio-temporal scales.
 Using early mammalian embryos as a model, the Hiiragi group adopts a variety of methods including genetics, microscopy, biophysics, engineering and modelling, to investigate how self-organised forms and patterns emerge from a spherical mass of cells.

 Ichikawa T, Zhang HT [...]
 Kreshuk A and Hiiragi T